Kitware/CMake/Help/command/if.rst

 .. signature:: if(EXISTS <path-to-file-or-directory>)

-  True if the named file or directory exists.
+  True if the named file or directory exists and is readable.
 Behavior is well-defined only for explicit full paths (a leading ``~/`` is not expanded as a home directory and is considered a relative path).
   Resolves symbolic links, i.e. if the named file or directory is a symbolic link, returns true if the target of the symbolic link exists.